nanini704/Player_re-identification/README.md

-Download the Object Detection Model from here: https://drive.google.com/file/d/1-5fOSHOSB9UXyP_enOoZNAMScrePVcMD/view This model is basic fine tuned version of Ultralytics YOLLOv11, trained for palyerss, not the ball.
+Download the Object Detection Model from here: https://drive.google.com/file/d/1-5fOSHOSB9UXyP_enOoZNAMScrePVcMD/view This model is basic fine tuned version of Ultralytics YOLLOv11, trained for players, not the ball.